Wodapalooza

 Wodapalooza Fitness Festival (WZA) is an annual four-day functional fitness festival held in Miami centered on a CrossFit competition.
 The event was first established in 2012 and has since developed into one of the largest fitness festival in the world and a major CrossFit competition with thousands of athletes from around the world competing.
+In 2024, a new competition and fitness festival, TYR Wodapalooza SoCal, was held on Huntington Beach in California.

 History

 Wodapalooza was founded in 2012 by Guido Trinidad and Steve Suarez.
-They were originally invited to run free CrossFit classes at Bayfront Park in the summer of 2011, but were offered the possibility of turning it into a competition event by the park manager.
-The first competition of "Wodapalooza Miami - A Fitness Festival" was a single-day competition held on Saturday, February 4, 2012, with some preliminary events the previous day.
+They were originally intended to run CrossFit classes at Bayfront Park in the summer of 2011, but were offered the possibility of turning it into a competition event by the park manager.
+The first competition of "Wodapalooza Miami – A Fitness Festival" was a single-day competition held on Saturday, February 4, 2012, with some preliminary events the previous day.
 The competition is named after "WOD" or CrossFit's "Workout of the Day", while "palooza" denotes a festival or large-scale event.
 The first Wodapalooza had 145 participating athletes and 500 spectators.

 The event proved highly popular and it quickly expanded in the following years.
 The number of athletes competing increased to 507 the second year, over 1,300 in 2016, around 2,000 by 2019, and over 3,000 by 2022.
 Due to increasing participation, the number of competing athletes at the competition had to be limited and an online qualification stage was introduced starting in 2014 for those who did not receive an invitation to compete.
 The number of days of competition increased to two in 2013 (Saturday and Sunday), and eventually to four (Thursday to Sunday) by 2017, and the number of competition stages at the venue also increased to four.
 The number of attendees rose to 7,000 in 2015, 30,000 in 2017, and up to 40,000 by 2022.
 The prize purse also experienced similar growth; the total prize purse increased from $5,000 in the first year, $10,000 in 2014, to $500,000 in 2022.
 The 2022 event featured the biggest prize purse yet with the elite individual winners receiving $100,000, up from $50,000 the previous competition.